 3. Just be yourselves and don't sweat it:

 Unless you're a dance instructor yourself, no one will be expecting anything spectacular.
 If you're not stepping perfectly on the beat, it's no big deal.
-Just get lost in the moment and savour the time you get to spend so close to your new partner!
+Just get lost in the moment and savor the time you get to spend so close to your new partner!
 Everyone is your friend anyway and no one is judging.
 If your speeches were great, most folks will be struggling to see anything through their teary eyes anyway.

 4. Have your first dance song played live by the band:

 If you're not a natural performer and don't enjoy having ALL the eyes on you and only you, having the band perform your first dance song is a great way to ease the pressure.